Shende-Ayush/Shende-Ayush/README.md

 - 👋 Hi, I’m Ayush Shende
 - 👀 I’m interested in Data science and machine learning
-- 🌱 I’m currently learning DS and ML
+- 🌱 DS and ML
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me Ayushshende0131@gmail.com